 Carolyn Baer

-I am a psychologist studying how human minds are equipped to extract useful information from confusing input.
+I am a psychologist studying how human minds make sense of uncertain input.

 About me

 We get information about the world from a variety of imperfect sources: the sensory experience of hearing a muffled voice, memories that feel like dreams, or testimony from our peers.
-How do we extract useful information from this confusing input?
+My research investigates how we navigate these uncertain inputs by turning uncertainty into an informative signal.

 I study the cognitive and social tools that humans leverage to learn about the world, focusing on childhood.
 My work uses behavioural experiments and individual differences, combining methods and theoretical approaches from psychophysics, linguistics, and computational cognitive science.

 In my main line of work, I study metacognitive reasoning about confidence: the way we signal to ourselves that something seems trustworthy.
-Here's a blog post I wrote about how confidence impacts learning.
-I also maintain a line of research on children's social reasoning, including how children select good teachers and learn to be teachers themselves.
+Here's an article I wrote about how confidence impacts learning, and here's a shorter blog post on the same topic.
+I also have a line of research on children's social reasoning, including how children learn to collaborate with others.

-I am currently a postdoctoral fellow at the University of California, Berkeley working with Drs.
-Celeste Kidd and Jan Engelmann, sponsored by a SSHRC Postdoctoral Fellowship.
-I completed my PhD at the University of British Columbia working in the Centre for Cognitive Development with Dr. Darko Odic.
+I am an Assistant Professor at Algoma University in Brampton.
+I completed a SSHRC Postdoctoral Fellowship at the University of California, Berkeley, postdoctoral positions at the University of British Columbia and Kwantlen Polytechnic University, and I completed my PhD at the University of British Columbia.
 Here's a precis of my dissertation.
-I also hold an MASc and a BA at the University of Waterloo working in the Child Cognition Lab with Dr. Ori Friedman.
+I also hold an MASc and a BA from the University of Waterloo.

 I also work with businesses and organizations by contributing scientific insights about child development, learning, and research design.
 I am passionate about working with clients using science-based practices and cutting-edge research findings.
 Please email me for more information.